A Weekend Retreat to Procida

 I basically spent our entire weekend on Procida walking around going: “omggggg, sooooo cuuuute”.

-I also managed to work, “Did you know that this is where they filmed Il Postino??” into conversation about 10 times in 48 hours.
+I also managed to work, “Did you know that this is where they filmed Il Postino??” into the conversation about 10 times in 48 hours.

-I watched Il Postino in 11th grade Spanish class (yeah, I know, but the Spanish link is there, trust me).
+I watched Il Postino in 11th-grade Spanish class (yeah, I know, but the Spanish link is there, trust me).
 I couldn’t believe the place was real and I was there.

 I also managed to mention several times that The Talented Mr. Ripley was also filmed on Procida.
 This was admitted to conversation fewer times because I find that movie pretty creepy.

 Camera-ready Procida is easy to get to from Naples.
-Just hop on a 35 minute ferry (for about 15 euro, depending on the time/company)
+Just hop on a 35-minute ferry (for about 15 euro, depending on the time/company)

 You don’t need a car to get around here.
 You can walk around the entire perimeter of the island in less than 4 hours.
-When I spotted this part of the island from a beach on the other side, it was only a 20 minute walk to get there.
+When I spotted this part of the island from a beach on the other side, it was only a 20-minute walk to get there.

 Procida can’t be done in a day from Rome.
 It’s too much to get to Naples and then get the ferry.
 Besides, it’s worth some more of your time.
 We did it in a weekend, leaving Rome at a godforsaken hour (5:45 am Saturday) and returning by 10 pm on Sunday.